|

 In 1902, Lyon left for Manila to take charge of seed and plant

-introduction in the Philippines Bureau of Agriculture.
+introduction for the Philippines Bureau of Agriculture.
 His position

 is also given in some of the bureau's publication as "in charge